juanvesga/TB-Preventive-Therapy-South-Africa/README.md

 TB transmission model exploring target product profiles of TPT of future regimens, applied to ZAF

 # Background
-This MATLAB code describes the transmission of two strains (Drug resistant & drug sensitive) of M.tuberculosis at the population model.
+This MATLAB code describes the transmission of two strains (Drug resistant & drug sensitive) of M.tuberculosis at the population level.
 We use a compartmental deterministic model to capture the transmission and natural history of disease, as well as the cascade of care (i.e., care seeking, diagonosis, treatment and cure).

-Importantly this framework was used to explore in detail the importance of different attributes of future preventive therapy (TPT) regimens (e.g, efficacy, duration, resistance barrier etc), and the population level effect of it's roll-out in high burden settings.
+Importantly, this framework was used to explore in detail the importance of different attributes of future preventive therapy (TPT) regimens (e.g, efficacy, duration, resistance barrier etc), and the population level effect that results from rolling out TPT interventions in high burden settings.

-Here we provide pre-loaded model fits (this repository does not containthe calibration procedures) for the case of South Africa that can be loaded (see steps below) to produce analysis and results.
+Here we provide pre-loaded model fits (this repository does not containthe calibration procedures) for the case of South Africa.
+This can be loaded (see steps below) to produce analysis and results.
 A detailed description of the model and its method can be found in:

 Vesga JF, Lienhardt C, Nsengiyumva P, Campbell JR, Oxlade O, den Boon S, Falzon D, Schwartzman K,